Exploring The Spiritual But Not Religious Path Of Awakening.

 I hear people share their confusion about the sense that they are outgrowing the “box” of their inherited traditional beliefs.
 They have to face the fear of leaving communities, shedding fear-based beliefs, and finding their path often in the dark with a sense of feeling alone.

-This, for many, becomes the dark night of the soul.
-A process that is difficult and yet gives birth to a new vision and relationship with spirituality.
+For many, this becomes the dark night of the soul.
+It is a difficult process that gives birth to a new vision and relationship with spirituality.
 Like all transformations, something has to die for something new to be born.
-A complex and confusing time of living in the void, knowing we can’t go back and yet we also can’t see a way forward.
+It is a complex and confusing time of living in the void, knowing we can’t go back and yet also can’t see a way forward.

 It is so mystical that the Universe signals when it’s time to make these radical transformations in our lives.
 It shows us that we’ve drifted away from our true selves, and it’s time to wake up!

-And our soul doesn’t care whether we are on – if we’re religious, spiritual, or, in my case, the path of no path.
+Our soul doesn’t care whether we’re religious, spiritual, or, in my case, on the path of no path.
 The only thing that matters to the soul is that we follow an approach that is uniquely ours and resonates at the core of our being.

 If you feel called, please leave a comment below.
 Our community would love to hear from you!